web-auth/doc/symfony-bundle/advanced-behaviors/authenticator-selection-criteria.md

 ### Resident Key

-When this criterion is set to `true`, a Public Key Credential Source will be stored in the authenticator, client or client device.
+When this criterion is set to `true`, a credential record will be stored in the authenticator, client or client device.
 Such storage requires an authenticator capable to store such a resident credential.

 This criterion is needed if you want to [authenticate users without username](../../pure-php/advanced-behaviours/authentication-without-username.md).